slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

 - When you break an agreement you made with yourself, your self-esteem plummets.
 Believe you can, and you’re halfway there.
 If you say it with confidence, you are who you say you are.
 So you’re only as good as your next speech.
-If you don’t believe you are good, you'll never be good.
+If you don’t believe you are good, you’ll never be good.
 - It’s really hard to have self-esteem.
 Everyone wants to take it from you.
 A boss, a teacher, a parent, a friend, a lover.
 - Confidence markers: the space you take up in the world indicates to others and yourself how confident you feel.
 Presence is confidence without arrogance.
 Authenticity can’t be faked.
 The greatest demonstration of power and security is to actually make oneself defenseless, to become as comfortable with one’s weaknesses as possible.
 When accompanied by authenticity and personal accountability, vulnerability is almost always an extremely attractive behavior.
 When it’s not attractive, then it signals legitimate incompatibility.